autistic-symposium/blockchain-science-rs/sparse-merkle-tree/README.md

 <br>

+---

 #### authenticated key-value stores

-an authenticated key-balue store is an ADS of an "associative array" or "map". the methods of the data structure are described in `src/kv_trait.rs`:
+an authenticated key-value store is an ADS of an "associative array" or "map". the methods of the data structure are described in `src/kv_trait.rs`:

 ```rust
 fn new() -> Self;